ADD CONDITION

 Warnings and Precautions

-If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult your doctor right away, as these could indicate a serious issue.
+If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult a doctor right away, as these could indicate a serious issue.

-You should also stop taking the medication and contact your doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may signal a more serious condition.
-Additionally, if a sore mouth does not improve within seven days, or if you notice ongoing irritation, pain, or redness that worsens, seek medical advice.
+You should also stop taking the medication and contact your doctor if your cough lasts more than a week, comes back frequently, or is accompanied by fever, rash, or a persistent headache.
+Additionally, if a sore mouth does not improve within seven days, or if you notice ongoing irritation, pain, or redness, seek medical advice.

 Overdose